-It is powered by a time-proven ETA 2824-2 Swiss-made automatic movement, which is visible through a transparent case back featuring a mineral glass.
-Like it is often the case with relatively inexpensive timekeepers, there is nothing particularly interesting to look at, though.
-I mean, the only thing that seems to differ this particular iteration of the caliber from millions of its siblings is the double “Glycine” inscription: all the rest is absolutely plane and sort of boring.
+It is powered by a time-proven ETA 2824-2 Swiss-made automatic movement, which is visible through a transparent case back featuring mineral glass crystal.
+Like is often the case with relatively inexpensive timekeepers, there is nothing particularly interesting to look at, though.
+I mean, the only thing that seems to differentiate this particular iteration of the caliber from millions of its siblings is the double “Glycine” inscription: all the rest is absolutely plain and sort of boring.

 The black dial is also protected with a domed mineral glass, which will certainly be prone to occasional bumps and scratches, so you will have to wear it with care.

 To my taste, this is the only problem here that deserves some attention.